Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 # Spring Security

-Declarative framework built aroud our application.
+Common Web App vunlerability:

+- **broken authentication**: password easily guessable, not renewed periodically
+- **session fixation**: steal a cookie to impersonate someone else
+- **cross-site scripting (XSS)**: js from client a site invoking js from another site
+- **cross-site request forgery (CSRF)**: making a http request from a website to another website where we already have stored cookies, e.g. amazon one-click button is just a POST request, if we are on another website we can call that endpoint and the request will be successful because the browser will already have the cookies
+- **sensitive data exposure**: committed passwords on github, sensitive information in public logs, configuration
+- **lack of method access control**: allowing code injection to be performed
+- **using dependencies with known vulnerabilities**: like `log4j` library, it's important to continously update our dependency

+By using the spring framework we can use **spring security**, it is a declarative framework built aroud our application.
+This is available both for servlet (Servlet filter) and reactor.
+Inspect the request bu using a method and call the next **chain** (next filter), we can also use that inspection on outgoing traffic, this is called **perimetral defence**.
+It's also possible aspects to wrap our service methods, and we can specify who is allowed to access those resources using `@PreAuthorize` and `@PostAuthorize`, this is what is called **volumetric defence**.

 Both `Filters` and `Aspects` are governed by set of **Security Configuration**.
-To include security we need to add the `spring-boot-start-security` dependency.
+To include security we need to add the `spring-boot-starter-security` dependency.
 By default this plugin renders our application unusable, because it requires a login to be used, it can be configured further.
 Other dependencies are `spring-boot-starter-oauth2-*`, which allows us to use **OAuth2** login methods.
 We can also specify some `Filters` to check what comes inside the `Controller`s and what goes out of them.

 Terminology:

 - `Principal`: user, system or device acting in the system
-- `Authentication`: who is accessing out application
+- `Authentication`: contains information about the current logged user
-- `Credentials`: whatever is used by a `Principal` to
+- `Credentials`: whatever is used by a `Principal` to proof it's identity
-- `Authorization`: wether or not to give access to certain action to a `Principal`
+- `Authorization`: wether or not to give access of a certain action or resource to a `Principal`
-- `Secured Resource`:
+- `Secured Resource`: urls that we want to protect using various kind of restrictions
 - `GrantedAuthority`: the set of actions that can be performed, any `Principal` can be assigned to a set of `GrantedAuthority` (like the authorizations on a Linux file).
 - `SecurityContext`: stores information of the authenticated user, in Spring this context is bound to a thread which it knows who is invoking that function.